CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: CrossLoc localization

-Table~\ref{tab:crossloc_variant} shows some variants of the proposed methods, among which \textbf{CrossLoc} adopts the self-supervised cross-modal representation learning without needing any additional data.
+The CrossLoc applies the multi-task learning by re-using the representations of geometrically-related tasks to improve the original objective of coordinate regression.
+Table~\ref{tab:crossloc_variant} shows some variants of the proposed methods, among which the vanilla {CrossLoc} adopts the self-supervised cross-modal representation learning without any additional data.
 Our method is flexible with external labels such as semantics, \textit{e.g.,} the CrossLoc-SE.